Nonequilibrium DC Current Generation in a Driven Dissipative Haldane Model: Introduction

-The rest of the paper is organized as follows: In Sec.
-II, the Haldane model, Peierls substitution, and Lindblad master equation are introduced, as well as the numerical methods used to simulate the system.
-In Sec.
-III, we introduce the occupation-weighted Chern number and use it to characterize the quasi-steady state the system reaches after relaxation.
-Finally, in Sec.
-IV, the calculations of the DC currents in the quasi-steady state are presented and discussed.
+The remainder of this paper is organized as follows: In Sec. \hyperref[sec:sim]{II}, we introduce the Haldane model, the Peierls substitution, and the Lindblad master equation, along with the numerical methods used in our simulations.
+In Sec. \hyperref[sec:chern]{III}, we define the occupation-weighted Chern number and use it to characterize the time-periodic quasi-steady state.
+In Sec. \hyperref[sec:currents]{IV}, we present the calculation of DC currents in the quasi-steady state.
+Finally, in Sec. \hyperref[sec:discussion]{V}, we provide qualitative arguments explaining the emergence of a nontrivial DC bulk current in the quasi-steady state.